DavAug/chi/docs/source/getting_started/quick_overview.rst

    :file: images/1_simulation_7.html

-The dashed lines illustrate the elimination rates of the 3 simulated patients above.
-We omit plotting the other patient parameters as they are all the same and uniquely defined by the population distribution.
+The dashed lines illustrate the elimination rates of the 3 simulated patients from above and the grey distributions illustrate the distirbution of patient parameters in the population.
+We omit plotting the amount, volume and noise parameters of the 3 patients as they are all the same and uniquely defined by the population distribution.

-The distribution of drug concentration measurements in the population can be simulated by measuring the drug concentration for each sampled set of individual parameters, i.e by simulating measurements for the simulated patients.
+The distribution of possible drug concentration measurements in the population can be simulated by measuring the drug concentration for each sampled set of individual parameters, i.e by simulating measurements for the simulated patients.
 Below we will illustrate the 5th to 95th percentile